 Something to look out for when concerned that a person may be suicidal is a change in behavior or the presence of entirely new behaviors.
-This is of sharpest concern if the new or changed behavior is related to a painful event, loss, or change.
+This is of the most significant concern if the new or changed behavior is related to a painful event, loss, or change.